-Arriving from your hot, dusty tuk tuk ride into the fresh, manicured streets of Nuwara Eliya, you can see why people rave about one of Sri Lankas favourite destinations.
+Just outside the beautiful colonial town of Nuwara Eliya you will find Lovers Leap Waterfall.
 When you ask people about Sri Lanka’s ‘must go’ destinations, Nuwara Eliya is always top of peoples list.
 If you are craving some western home comforts after a long time away then I imagine this would seem like heaven.
 Old colonial hotels offer cocktails at (near) Sri Lankan prices and you can sit sipping them at pretty umbrella clad tables looking out onto pristine lawns and refreshing fountains.
-If you encounter an afternoon downpour head inside and be entertained by a grand pianist in the drawing room, and if you are on a budget make sure to use the incredibly luxurious toilets!
+Lovers Leap Waterfall is a short tuk tuk ride away from the main town, opposite Pedro Tea Estate (why not combine the two!?)

-How to find Lovers Leap Waterfall
+What’s Lovers Leap Waterfall like?

 The walk was worth it.
 The waterfall was stunning and we were pleased we had ignored the tuk tuk drivers who tried to convince us it would be dry for various reasons so they could take us to another location.
 Even if you get unlucky and arrive to no waterfall I recommend adding on the walk/climb I have described below, where the views across Nuwara Eliya and beyond are breathtaking.

 The legend of Lovers Leap Waterfall